dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 - [DNSMadeEasy](/articles/secondary-dns-provider-dns-made-easy)
 - [EasyDNS](/articles/secondary-dns-provider-easy-dns).

 You can configure Secondary DNS with any provider by choosing the custom option.
-Once you know which provider you're going to use and have made the necessary configuration on their side, continue with this guide.
+Once you know which provider you're going to use, and have made the necessary configuration on their side, continue with this guide.

 You can configure Secondary DNS on all domains whether they delegate to us or not.
 But if you've pointed delegation elsewhere, you'll need to [point the domain to DNSimple](/articles/pointing-domain-to-dnsimple) before the configuration will take effect.